The spacious interior cabin and seating arrangement of the LNER first class London to Edinburgh Azuma train service.

 The LNER train from London to Edinburgh’s final destination is Waverly Station, just off downtown.

 If your itinerary allows, you should venture out via the National Rail service on your UK vacation.
 While there is so much to see and do in London, we have loved venturing out on rail trips to Edinburgh as well as previously to Liverpool.
-Taking the train from London to Edinburgh first class is a great way to get around and have a wonderful experience at the same time.
+Taking the LNER first class London to Edinburgh first class is a great way to get around and have a wonderful experience at the same time.

 Similar Posts